Oktoberfest in Munich Germany:

 Below is our complete Oktoberfest guide including important event dates and parade schedules.
 If Oktoberfest in Munich isn’t on your bucket list already, add it right now!

-Ideally this is when you will want to book your hotel as once it hits March a large portion of the rooms will already be booked and the remaining ones will start to be 2-3 times more expensive than normal.
-You will also need to look at table reservations (more info) as evenings & weekend slots sell out fast with reservation windows opening in January & February.
-Some tents like the Tradition Tent (off year in 2020) have later time.
+Ideally, this is when you will want to book your hotel, as once it hits March, a large portion of the rooms will already be booked, and the remaining ones will start to be 2-3 times more expensive than normal.
+You will also need to look at table reservations (more info) as evenings and weekend slots sell out fast, with reservation windows opening in January and February.
+Some tents, like the Tradition Tent, have later times. - July:

 At Noon the Mayor taps the first keg in the Schottenhamel Tent and shouts “O’zapft is!”
 (It’s tapped!), officially opening Oktoberfest.
 A 12-gun salute at Noon lets everyone know that the festivities have begun.